Small tropical gift shop with colorful decorations and plants outside.

 The road is sectioned off into several segments due to bridges and other obstructions.

-The first section begins just past Coral Shores High School, mile marker 89.9, and is the location for the recently revived Old Highway 5k Run/Walk that takes place in November.
+The first section begins just past Coral Shores High School, mile marker 89.9, and is the location for the Old Highway 5k Run/Walk that takes place in November.

 A table with various dishes, including salads, meats, and pastries, on blue plates.